SUBHAINDUJA/Portfolio/README.md

 ## 📖 About

-This is a personal portfolio website for **SUBHAINDUJA B**, a passionate developer.
+This is my personal portfolio website .
 The website showcases my projects, technical skills, resume, and provides a way to connect with me.

 ## ✨ Features